sowd/PicoGW/README.md

 ## Calling convention

 The API call is a simple HTTP access to the PicoGW server's 8080 port by default.
 The result is always given as a JSON object.
-All APIs exist under **/v1/** (The root **/** access shows the control panel.)
+Most APIs exist under **/v1/** (The root **/** access shows the control panel.)
 You can always write the API code in the URL field of your browser (HTTP GET access).

 # API directory